revisit-studies/reVISit-studies.github.io/tutorials.md

 ### Adding a Firestore Database

-With your project created, we are now going to add a firestore database to it.
+With your project created, we are now going to add a Firestore database to it.
 On the left-hand side, you should see a "Build" dropdown menu.
 From that, select "Firestore Database".
 <img src="{{ path }}firebase_steps/step4.jpg" alt="Console" style="border: 2px solid black; border-radius: 5px;">

 Click "Create Database" in the center of the screen.